 Typically each group will support up to twenty individuals in a year.

 PeerTalk has trained 167 volunteer group facilitators of which 107 are currently active.
-Our next volunteer training event is on 30 November in Liphook, Hampshire.
+Our next Volunteer Training Day is on Saturday 28th March 2020 in Sunderland.

 PeerTalk has a professionally qualified team of trustees that ensure organisational stability.